Individual Counseling

 Reduced Fee Assistance (RFA) is available

 While not guaranteed, if you qualify for RFA, it may lower your per session cost.
 You may request the RFA form to complete with your intake package, or you may request it any time after that.
 RFA reductions are based on household income, financial situation, family size, and other circumstances, and can vary among clients.
+RFA may not be available when requested, and is not guaranteed.
 RFA is not available for intake sessions.